stonehippo/iLED-app/README.md

 iPhone app
 ----------

-The app was built with Xcode 4.2 and targets iOS 5.
-It could be adapted to earlier versions of iOS.
+The app was originally built with Xcode 4.2 and targets iOS 5 or better.
+I have since built it on modern versions of Xcode and it works fine.
+It could be adapted to earlier versions of iOS, assuming you have a device that cannot be upgraded (such as an iPhone 3G or a first-gen iPad).
 Fork the project if you want to take a crack at that.

 You'll need to be a member of the [Apple iOS Developer program](http://developer.apple.com/programs/ios/) to actually install the app on your device.